ReactiveBayes/RxInfer.jl/README.md

 ### References

+- [RxInfer: A Julia package for reactive real-time Bayesian inference](https://doi.org/10.21105/joss.05161) - a reference paper for the `RxInfer.jl` framwork.
-- [Variational Message Passing and Local Constraint Manipulation in Factor Graphs](https://doi.org/10.3390/e23070807) describes theoretical aspects of the underlying Bayesian inference method.
+- [Variational Message Passing and Local Constraint Manipulation in Factor Graphs](https://doi.org/10.3390/e23070807) - describes theoretical aspects of the underlying Bayesian inference method.
-- [Reactive Message Passing for Scalable Bayesian Inference](https://doi.org/10.48550/arXiv.2112.13251) describes implementation aspects of the Bayesian inference engine and performs benchmarks and accuracy comparison on various models.
+- [Reactive Message Passing for Scalable Bayesian Inference](https://doi.org/10.48550/arXiv.2112.13251) - describes implementation aspects of the Bayesian inference engine and performs benchmarks and accuracy comparison on various models.
-- [A Julia package for reactive variational Bayesian inference](https://doi.org/10.1016/j.simpa.2022.100299) - a reference paper for the `ReactiveMP.jl` package.
+- [A Julia package for reactive variational Bayesian inference](https://doi.org/10.1016/j.simpa.2022.100299) - a reference paper for the `ReactiveMP.jl` package, the underlying inference engine.

 # Installation